 Picking up the right glue for it

 First, we’re going to talk about the glues real quick.
 You know, ceramic is very porous.
 Since this has a lot of pieces, this is very forgiving using almost any kind of glue.
-I think epoxy is the best glue because you mix two compounds, and it creates a chemical reaction that becomes very strong.
+I think epoxy is the best glue because you mix two compounds, creating a chemical reaction that becomes very strong.

 These other glues are not quite that way.
 But I hate using epoxy.
 So it’s a big mess.
-It’s complicated.
-I just not complicated, but it’s just a mess.
+It isn’t effortless.
+I’m just not complicated, but it’s just a mess.
 All right.
-So you have various glues you can use, there’s this regular Loctite super glue, which I’ve had a lot of success with it.
+So you have various glues you can use.
+There’s this regular Loctite super glue, which I’ve had a lot of success with it.
 It works without water.

 But I’m not going to do that either.
 Today, we’re going to use something called gorilla.
 Clear grip, contact adhesive, this bonds also.